 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the U.S. ("GAAP") and include all normal and recurring adjustments that management of the Company considers necessary for a fair presentation of its financial position and operating results.
 We prepared the unaudited condensed consolidated financial statements following the requirements of the U.S. Securities and Exchange Commission ("SEC") for interim reporting.
 As permitted under those rules, we condensed or omitted certain footnotes or other financial information that are normally required by GAAP for annual financial statements.
-Additionally, certain prior period amounts have been reclassified for comparability with the current period presentation.
+Additionally, certain prior period amounts may have been reclassified for comparability with the current period presentation, none of which were material to the presentation of the accompanying unaudited condensed consolidated financial statements.
 Our interim unaudited condensed consolidated financial statements are not necessarily indicative of results that may be expected for any other interim period or for the full year.
 These interim unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes included in our Annual Report on Form 10-K for the year ended December 31, 2020, previously filed with the SEC.
 The unaudited condensed consolidated balance sheet as of December 31, 2020 included herein was derived from the audited consolidated financial statements as of that date, but does not include all disclosures including notes required by GAAP.

-As of June 30, 2021, Liberty Tripadvisor Holdings, Inc. ("LTRIP") beneficially owned approximately 16.4 million shares of our common stock and 12.8 million shares of our Class B common stock, which constitute 13.2% of the outstanding shares of common stock and 100% of the outstanding shares of Class B common stock.
-Assuming the conversion of all of LTRIP's shares of Class B common stock into common stock, LTRIP would beneficially own 21.3% of the outstanding common stock.
-Because each share of Class B common stock is entitled to ten votes per share and each share of common stock is entitled to one vote per share, LTRIP may be deemed to beneficially own equity securities representing 57.2% of our voting power.
-We had no related party transactions with LTRIP during the three and six months ended June 30, 2021 and 2020.
+As of September 30, 2021, Liberty TripAdvisor Holdings, Inc. ("LTRIP") beneficially owned approximately 16.4 million shares of our common stock and 12.8 million shares of our Class B common stock, which constitute 13.1% of the outstanding shares of common stock and 100% of the outstanding shares of Class B common stock.
+Assuming the conversion of all of LTRIP's shares of Class B common stock into common stock, LTRIP would beneficially own 21.2% of the outstanding common stock.
+Because each share of Class B common stock is entitled to ten votes per share and each share of common stock is entitled to one vote per share, LTRIP may be deemed to beneficially own equity securities representing 57.0% of our voting power.
+We had no related party transactions with LTRIP during the three and nine months ended September 30, 2021 and 2020.